 The first step of prototyping was designing the superconducting cage, which occurred before I joined the project.
 The cage was constructed of leaded PCBs with a grid of small holes, after which multiple pieces were soldered together to create the cage itself.
-This apparatus was placed on the end of a long metal rod with a hollow interior, so that it could be safely lowered into a dewar holding the liquid helium during testing.
-Two thermometers and a magnetometer were attached to the cage and had their cables run through the rod.
-Each thermometer was place on the farthest and closest face of the cage, to be able to measure when the front and back of the cage reached the critical temperature and thus confirm the cage is superconducting.
-The thermometers and magnetometer are attached to separate, external control devices that convert the data from the sensors into voltages, which are then sent to a National Instruments DAQ device (an NI 9239) that converts the two data streams into a single data stream that can be read by a computer through a single USB port.
+This cage was then attached to a resin stand using epoxy, though after it shattered in the first liquid nitrogen test, the stand was replaced with a metal part and attached with varnish instead.
+This apparatus was affixed with epoxy to the end of a long metal rod with a hollow interior, so that it could be safely lowered into a dewar holding the liquid helium during testing.
+Two thermometers (a DT-471-DI, "Probe A", and a DT-470-SD, "Probe B", both from Lake Shore Cryotronics and controlled with a Model DTC-500-SP) and a magnetometer (a Mag F probe from Bartington, for use with the Mag-01H single-axis magnetometer) were attached to the cage and had their cables run through the rod.
+Each thermometer was attached with varnish to the farthest (for Probe A) and closest (for Probe B) face of the cage, to be able to measure when the front and back of the cage reached the critical temperature and thus confirm the cage is superconducting.
+The thermometers and magnetometer are attached to separate, external control devices (the DTC-500-SP and Mag-01H) that convert the data from the sensors into voltages, which are then sent to a National Instruments DAQ device (an NI 9239) that converts the two data streams into a single data stream that can be read by a computer through a single USB port.
 Note that the two thermometers input into the same converter, but only one of their signals is outputted at a time; during testing, we will manually swap between the two to check both thermometers.

-Figure 1: Built version of superconducting cage.
-One of the thermometers is on top of the cage in this image; this is not where it will be attached during testing.
-Magnetometer is not shown as it is inside cage, and other thermometer is outside the image bounds.
+Figure 1: Early version of superconducting cage, with resin stand.
+Probe A is on top of the cage in this image; this is not where it will be attached during testing.
+Magnetometer is not shown as it is inside cage, and Probe B is outside the image bounds.